 Follow up with an email.
 A short and polite thank-you note sent soon after an interview can help you leave a memorable impression.
 Furthermore, you can send a follow-up email if you haven’t heard from the recruiter or hiring manager in a few days or weeks.
 This can bring you back on their radar and help you get a favorable response.

 Dress appropriately and bring your resume.
 It’s vital to wear an appropriate outfit to convey seriousness and professionalism.
 Also, it’s important to know what to bring to a CNA interview.
-If the interviewer or job ad doesn’t specify otherwise, you should at least have a few copies of your resume for reference or if there are multiple interviewers.
+If the interviewer or job ad doesn’t specify otherwise, you should at least have a few copies of your resume for reference, or if there are multiple interviewers.